ShengT-Jin/meteor-example-fullcalendar/index.md

 #### Displaying the Calendar

-The location of the calendar is defined using a `div` tag with the `id` field being the name of the calendar in [calendar-page.html#L5](https://github.com/ics-software-engineering/meteor-example-fullcalendar/blob/master/app/imports/ui/pages/calendar-page.html#L5).
-The settings for the calendar are located in [calendar-page.js#L16](https://github.com/ics-software-engineering/meteor-example-fullcalendar/blob/master/app/imports/ui/pages/calendar-page.js#L16).
+The location of the calendar is defined using a `div` tag with the `id` field being the name of the calendar in [calendar-page.html](https://github.com/ics-software-engineering/meteor-example-fullcalendar/blob/master/app/imports/ui/pages/calendar-page.html).
+The settings for the calendar are located in [calendar-page.js](https://github.com/ics-software-engineering/meteor-example-fullcalendar/blob/master/app/imports/ui/pages/calendar-page.js).

 #### Calendar Settings

-The configuration for the calendar begins at [calendar-page.js#L18](https://github.com/ics-software-engineering/meteor-example-fullcalendar/blob/master/app/imports/ui/pages/calendar-page.js#L18).
+The configuration for the calendar are in [calendar-page.js](https://github.com/ics-software-engineering/meteor-example-fullcalendar/blob/master/app/imports/ui/pages/calendar-page.js).
 For this specific calendar, there is a title on the left, nothing in the center, and navigation buttons on the right.

 #### FullCalendar Functions

 ##### events

 The JavaScript functions that enable functionality for the calendar are located after the configuration.
-The `events` [function](https://github.com/ics-software-engineering/meteor-example-fullcalendar/blob/master/app/imports/ui/pages/calendar-page.js#L25) fetches all of the events from the `EventData` Mongo collection.
-There's a [callback function](https://github.com/ics-software-engineering/meteor-example-fullcalendar/blob/master/app/imports/ui/pages/calendar-page.js#L32) that will run if there are any updates to `EventData`.
+The `events` [function](https://github.com/ics-software-engineering/meteor-example-fullcalendar/blob/master/app/imports/ui/pages/calendar-page.js) fetches all of the events from the `EventData` Mongo collection.
+There's a [callback function](https://github.com/ics-software-engineering/meteor-example-fullcalendar/blob/master/app/imports/ui/pages/calendar-page.js) that will run if there are any updates to `EventData`.

 ##### eventRender

-The `eventRender` [function](https://github.com/ics-software-engineering/meteor-example-fullcalendar/blob/master/app/imports/ui/pages/calendar-page.js#L38) defines how the event will be rendered in the calendar.
-This function uses [template strings](http://courses.ics.hawaii.edu/ics314s17/morea/javascript-2/reading-es6-templates.html) to display the event title and start time.
+The `eventRender` [function](https://github.com/ics-software-engineering/meteor-example-fullcalendar/blob/master/app/imports/ui/pages/calendar-page.js) defines how the event will be rendered in the calendar.

 ##### dayClick

-The `dayClick` [function](https://github.com/ics-software-engineering/meteor-example-fullcalendar/blob/master/app/imports/ui/pages/calendar-page.js#L47) handles the event where a user clicks on a day on the calendar.
+The `dayClick` [function](https://github.com/ics-software-engineering/meteor-example-fullcalendar/blob/master/app/imports/ui/pages/calendar-page.js) handles the event where a user clicks on a day on the calendar.

 Clicking on a day creates a [Session](https://docs.meteor.com/api/session.html) object that stores the date of the day that was clicked.

 The date information will be used later in [create-event-modal.js](https://github.com/ics-software-engineering/meteor-example-fullcalendar/blob/master/app/imports/ui/pages/create-event-modal.js).

 There is a [condition](https://github.com/ics-software-engineering/meteor-example-fullcalendar/blob/master/app/imports/ui/pages/calendar-page.js#L51) that checks if the day that was clicked on has already passed.
 This prevents users from creating new events in the past.

 ##### eventClick